 Look out for the article featuring last years event in the Spring/Summer issue of the "Good Taste Magazine"

 We are delighted to announce that this year the event will once again return to the beautiful setting of Revesby Estate with it's mature parkland and areas of woodland.
 Our thanks go to the estate for their continued assistance in hosting the event and to Peter and his team for all the work they put in to making the event so successful.

 The event will still have the information about woodfuel with a stove supplier on hand to give advice and of course the firewood auction but we are widening the scope of the event to celebrate everything to do with trees and woodlands and provide a fun day out for all the family!

-This year family orientated activities will include:
+This year family orientated activities include, subject to confirmation:

 All childrens activities will require supervision by an adult.

 The woodlands of Lincolnshire are a limited resource but with sustainable management they can provide people with jobs, refuges for threatened wildlife and a sustainable source of carbon neutral fuel for the future.
 We hope that the Lincolnshire Wood Fair continues to provide a step in the right direction.